-The ZOLL R Series® cardiac defibrillator uses a small, lightweight plug-and-play Respironics® CAPNOSTAT® 5 sensor, which provides fast response and reliable monitoring.
+The ZOLL R Series® uses a small, lightweight plug-and-play Respironics® CAPNOSTAT® 5 sensor, which provides fast response and reliable monitoring.

 EtCO2 is the maximum expired carbon dioxide concentration during a respiratory cycle.

 The graphical representation of the concentration or partial pressure of expired carbon dioxide during a respiratory cycle is shown in a waveform format and is known as a capnogram.

 A normal capnogram as displayed on the ZOLL R Series Defibrillator.

 This provides information not only regarding pulmonary function, but also indirect cardiac function, ventilator function, and perfusion.

 Download a pocket guide to common abnormal capnograms.